[−]Struct gio::Socket

 reasons.
 For instance, on Windows a socket is always seen as writable

-until a write returns IOErrorEnum::WouldBlock
+until a write returns IOErrorEnum::WouldBlock.

-can be either connection oriented or datagram based.
+GSockets can be either connection oriented or datagram based.

 For connection oriented types you must first establish a connection by